September 13, 2022

 Clinically reviewed by Shaina Doyen, PharmD, BCIDP.

-• Monkeypox is in no way connected to chickenpox
+• Mpox is not connected to chickenpox in any way.

-• There is no specific treatment for monkeypox so prevention is key
+• There’s no specific treatment for mpox (only managing the symptoms), so prevention is important.

-Symptoms usually start within 3 weeks following exposure.
-The symptoms of monkeypox vary from person to person.
-If someone has flu-like symptoms, they usually develop a rash 1 – 4 days later.
+Symptoms can develop several days to a few weeks after exposure and vary from person to person.
+If someone has flu-like symptoms, they usually develop a rash one to four days later.

 The rash may be located on or near the genitals or anus and could spread to other areas such as the hands, feet, chest, face, or mouth.
-The rash can vary in appearance (initially look like pimples or blisters) and will go through several stages, including scabs, before healing and may be painful or itchy.
+The rash starts as flat, red bumps that may look like pimples or blisters.
+It can be painful or itchy and goes through several stages, including scabs, before healing.

 Other symptoms can include: